Sam Boyd Stadium: Other events

 In 2010, Sam Boyd Stadium became the host of the Clark County High School Football Coaches Hall of Fame, including a 22 feet by 12 feet wall wrap with vintage photos of the inductees that will be displayed in the Southwest concourse of the stadium.

 From 1990 until 2019, the final round of the AMA Supercross Championship was held at the venue.
 The final race at the stadium in 2020 will be the second to final round.
 Most of the track is located inside the stadium with extensions taken into the area behind the score board.
 This event also includes the Davey Coombs Sr. East/West Shootout which was first won by Kevin Windham in 1997.
 From 2011 until 2019, the Monster Energy Cup was held at the venue.
 Ryan Villopoto won the inaugural 2011 event as did Marvin Musquin in the 2017 event and Eli Tomac in 2018 event.
 Adam Cianciarulo won the final event at the stadium in 2019.

-From 2000 to 2018, Sam Boyd Stadium hosted the Monster Jam World Finals in late March every year; the annual event has changed to rotating venues each year.
+From 2000 until 2018, Sam Boyd Stadium hosted the Monster Jam World Finals in late March every year; the annual event has changed to rotating venues each year.
 The venue also hosted the inaugural Monster Jam All-Star Challenge from October 11–12, 2019.

 During the 1990s, The Grateful Dead played 14 shows at the stadium.
 The stadium and grounds hosted the two-day Vegoose music festival from 2005 to 2007.

 In April 2018, the Las Vegas Horse Polo Classic was held at the stadium.

 In February 2020, five Major League Rugby matches were played at the stadium over 2 weekends.

 U2 played at the stadium multiple times, including during their ZooTV Tour on November 12, 1992, for the opening night of Popmart Tour on April 25, 1997 and during the 360º Tour on October 23, 2009 in front of 42,213 fans.